nigelredding/act65.github.io/_posts/2017-12-02-histogram.md

 \\]

 ## The program, again
-So we've shown that the inserting all elements has an expected running time of $O(\log n)$.
+So we've shown that the inserting all words in a book has an expected running time of $O(n \log n)$.
 So, if the data is uniformly distributed, we don't need any other techniques (like self-ballancing trees) to insert the data efficiently.